pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

 Important: you must pick a prefix for your datarefs other than ``sim/`` - this prefix is reserved for X-Plane.
 The X-Plane SDK website contains a registry where authors can select a unique first word for dataref names, to prevent dataref collisions between plugins.
+(Yea... that's what Laminar says, but I've never found the "registry": Pick a prefix to match your company / domainname + plugin name.)

 Registration
 ++++++++++++